 and technical contacts for the Delegated ccTLD shall be as stated

-ICANN in writing, request a change in the designation of the administrative
+may, by notifying ICANN in writing, request a change in the designation

-or technical contact must be made by the Manager's designee and be
+of an administrative or technical contact must be made by the Manager's

-accompanied by complete and accurate contact information for the newly
+designee and be accompanied by complete and accurate contact information

-shall implement a request to change the administrative or technical
+implement a request to change the administrative or technical contact

-contact for the Delegated ccTLD in the Authoritative-Root Database
+for the Delegated ccTLD in the Authoritative-Root Database within

-within seven days after ICANN is reasonably satisfied that the request
+seven days after ICANN is reasonably satisfied that the request is